⚠️ System is currently offline — submissions won't go through. Please notify reception.

 Impacted Teeth

 Impacted teeth are teeth that are unable to erupt on their own.
-The tooth may be impacted due to lack of adequate space, history of trauma or unknown aetiology.
-Sometimes it is necessary to surgically expose the impacted tooth (commonly performed on impacted canines) or extract the impacted tooth.
+Sometimes it is necessary to surgically expose the impacted tooth or extract the impacted tooth.
 If the tooth is surgically exposed for tooth movement, it could become non-vital or ankylosed (stuck to the bone), or suffer root resorption.
-If a tooth becomes ankylosed, it may require a second surgical procedure to free it or remove it.

 Discomfort